blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 F. Mushkalul Hadeeth (Confusion in Hadeeth)
 Happens in sound texts
 S.No.
 Mukhtalif al Hadeeth Mushkalul Hadeeth
-1 “Ikhtilaaf” means contradiction “Ishkaal” means confusion 2 Only conflict It could include Mukhtalif and may also contradict the Qur’aan 3 Meaning will be clear absurdity in the language due to use of Majaz (metaphor) and others 4 we go for 3 ways to resolve other evidences are sorted out to explain the intention of the statement
+1 "Ikhtilaaf" means contradiction "Ishkaal" means confusion 2 Only conflict It could include Mukhtalif and may also contradict the Qur’aan 3 Meaning will be clear absurdity in the language due to use of Majaz (metaphor) and others 4 we go for 3 ways to resolve other evidences are sorted out to explain the intention of the statement